This Pan

 Scribe: The full transcript of your conversation, as you would see in a standard text message platform.

-Sort: Users can have their concerns organized into patterns that are easier to take in.
-Examples include : a pros and cons list, a matrix, or a word map.
+Sort: Users can organize their thoughts into patterns that are easier to take in.
+Examples include: a pros and cons list, a matrix, or a word map.

-Summary: ThisPan summarizes the conversation detecting patterns that evolved, often revealing a new perspective on the situation.
+Summary: ThisPan summarizes the conversation, detects patterns, often revealing a new perspective on the situation.

 Styles

 The vibrancy of the brand and accent colors is stimulating, a reward to users whose brains are (if they have ADHD) most likely craving dopamine.
-The vibrant coloration and luminosity also suggest futuristic technology, a theme which currently feeling appropriate as the world embraces Ai technology.
+The vibrant coloration and luminosity also suggest futuristic technology, a theme that currently feels appropriate as the world embraces AI technology.

 Design Explorations